You are stuck in traffic on your way to an important meeting, so you start to worry you will be very late.

-In this new Real Talk Friday episode, Ted Ryce will discuss the importance of understanding what stress is and how we can manage it.
+In this new Ted Talk episode, Ted Ryce will discuss the importance of understanding what stress is and how we can manage it.

 He will explain the effects of stress on our health and how it can cause addictions and compulsive behaviors, toxic stress and childhood trauma, and how our bodies keep the score of important events in our lives.

 He will also reveal effective ways to control our emotions, release stress and heal from trauma.

 So, if you struggle with everyday stress and feel like it is ruining your health, productivity, and happiness, this Ted Talk is for you!
 Listen now!

 - Stress: Why does it happen and how can we manage it?

 - Compulsive behavior and stress

 - Toxic Stress: Childhood trauma exposure and toxic stress

 - Real stressors vs imaginary stressors